Skip to content

 4. Risk assessments

-7. AEI visit documentation (site visit or site review documentation)
+7. AEI site visit or site review documentation for delivery sites and TP/aTP

 This may be evidenced through:

-16. where an Accredited Education Institution is not yet fully accredited, or at the discretion of Veterinary Nurse Education Committee, facilitate the attendance of the RCVS at the trial/mock OSCE/practical assessment at least one year in advance of the final summative assessment taking place for the relevant cohort of students.
+14. where an accredited education institution is not yet fully accredited, or at the discretion of the Veterinary Nurse Education Committee, facilitate the attendance of the RCVS at a trial/mock OSCE/practical assessment at least one year in advance of the final summative assessment taking place for the relevant cohort of students.

 This may be evidenced through: